National Champions League Invitational

 You must provide two copies of your roster.

 Each copy must be identical.
 Mark out any players on your roster that will not participate.
 Write in your two guest players, if any.
-If you are using a Colorado CASA roster, you must arrange all of your players on pages 1 and 2 with no non tournament players.

 During the check in, tournament officials will sign off on your rosters, and keep one.
 You must use the official roster to check in at every game.
 All players must be registered to the same team on the same roster.
 A player may only play for 1 team.